sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 SOFT and HARD states
 ====================

-A host or a service can have two states :
+A host or a service can have two states:

 * SOFT : Signifies that an incident has just been detected and that it has to be confirmed.
 * HARD : Signifies that the status of the incident is confirmed.
 Once the status is confirmed, the notification process is engaged (sending of a mail, SMS, etc.).